Exclusive: Spyware claims emerge in row over Chinese dissident at NYU

 But at least two of the gadgets presented to Chen as gifts may not have been quite what they seemed: They included software intended to spy on the blind dissident, according to Jerome Cohen, an NYU professor who has been Chen's mentor, and another source familiar with the episode.

-Like nearly everything surrounding Chen these days, the existence of the spyware is in dispute, and only adds to the public recriminations between NYU and Chen's supporters over events surrounding the end of his fellowship.
+Like nearly everything surrounding Chen these days, the existence of the spyware is in dispute, and only adds to the public recriminations there have been between NYU and Chen's supporters over events surrounding the end of his fellowship.

 Last weekend, Chen accused NYU of bowing to pressure from China by ending the fellowship, and his supporters have suggested that the university is wary of displeasing the Chinese authorities because of its plans for a campus in Shanghai.
 The allegations are vigorously denied by NYU, which says the fellowship was only ever planned to last a year.